frederickaplan/fdh/files/PART1/fdh-1-1.md

 - Digital Humanities are born out of structural tensions
 - Digital Humaniites disolves traditional disciplany frontiers
-- Digital Humaniites operate a complete restructuraiton of knowledge in the Humanities
+- Digital Humaniites operate a restructuraiton of knowledge in the Humanities
 - Cultural Data is not like any other Data
 - Digital Humanities deals with Hyperobjects
 - Digitial Humanites, studyng a new kinds of objects, is a domain of its own